LimelightVision/LimelightDocs/docs/tuning.rst

 Target Fullness
 ---------
 Fullness is the percentage of "on" pixels in the chosen contour's bounding rectangle.
-A solid rectange target will have a high, near 1.0 fullness, while a U-shaped target will have a low fullness.
+A solid rectange target will have a high near 1.0 fullness, while a U-shaped target will have a low fullness.

 // real-world fullness examples